dsci445-csu/project-3/README.md

 #### Ordinary Least Squares (OLS)
   - Baseline linear regression model.
-  - Uses all avaialble predictors without regularization.
+  - Uses all available predictors without regularization.
   - Provides interpretability but is sensitive to overfitting

 #### LASSO Regression
   - Penalized linear regression using L1 regularization
   - Used a 10-fold cross-validation
-  - Performs automatic feature selevtion by shrinking some coefficients to zero.
+  - Performs automatic feature selection by shrinking some coefficients to zero.
-  - Allows evaluation of how many predictors meaningfullt contribute to prediction.
+  - Allows evaluation of how many predictors meaningfully contribute to prediction.

 #### Boosting Regression